whatifrussian/xkcd-time-previewer/README.md

 ## What is this?

 Web previewer for [XKCD Time](http://xkcd.com/1190/) ([explanation](http://explainxkcd.com/1190)) translations by Russian What If? and XKCD translators [team](http://chtoes.li/about).
 The main goal is to provide a combined view of a given original image and original text with a corresponding translated image and translated text.
-Images without text are not included.
 Generated web pages also include links to corresponding frames on [geekwagon](http://geekwagon.net/projects/xkcd1190/) and links to translators’ discussion resources.

+Project also contains translated images.

 That’s just for translation process support and not for comfortable reading.